What Credit Score is Considered “Good”? What to know about Credit Scores

 800 to 850: Exceptional

-It is important to note that a “good” credit score cut-off will vary depending on the type of financial institution that you are dealing with.
-For instance, if you are applying for a mortgage loan, to qualify your score typically must fall between 700 and 759.
-To qualify for an auto loan your score would ideally be above 740, and to get the best rewards credit card you typically should have a score of 720.
-If you’re looking to refinance student loan debt you’ll likely be required to have a 650 credit score or higher.
+It is important to note that a “good” credit score cutoff will vary depending on the type of financial institution that you are dealing with.
+For instance, if you are applying for a mortgage loan, you can generally qualify with a score of 620 or better, and to be approved for a premium credit card, you’ll need a credit score of around 690.
+If you’re looking to refinance student loan debt, ELFI requires a credit score of 680 or higher.*

 It’s important to recognize that lenders do not solely base their decision on credit scores.
-In addition to your credit score, lenders may look at your credit history, debt-to-income ratio, assets, and liabilities to determine if you’re a good risk or not.
-The higher your credit score the better, as it illustrates your reliability as a borrower hence presenting a lower risk to the organization.
-When a person has a higher credit score they likely will be presented better borrowing options due to their credit history.
+In addition to your credit score, lenders may look at your credit history, debt-to-income ratio, assets, and liabilities to determine if you’re a reasonable risk or not.
+The higher your credit score, the better, as it illustrates your reliability as a borrower hence presenting a lower risk to the organization.
+When a person has a higher credit score, they likely will be presented with better borrowing options due to their credit history.

 How To Find Your Credit Score?